dreww01/SUBIT/README.md

-# SUBIT: Automatic Video Subtitle Generator
+# ScribeFlow: Automatic Video Subtitle Generator

-**SUBIT** is a Python-based tool that automatically generates subtitles for videos using advanced speech-to-text technology and burns them directly into the video.
+**ScribeFlow** is a Python-based tool that automatically generates subtitles for videos using advanced speech-to-text technology and burns them directly into the video.
 It is designed to be user-friendly, fully customizable, and supports multiple languages and subtitle styles.

 ---